-Perhaps we'll have to reconsider some new parameters with which we judge climbing ascents, the old ones suddenly look a bit out of date; Adam Ondra is currently showing us where the future lies.
-The 14 year old climber from the Czech Republic is touring France and Switzerland with lightening fast crag-stops which are really leaving their mark.
-On 1 August Ondra repeated "Abysse", 9a in the Gorges du Loup in just three attempts, on 2 August he on-sighted "Hot Chili beans Volcano" 8b+ in the same crag, then a day later he turned up in Switzerland's beautiful Voralpsee and sent "Speed" 8c+ fifth go...
-Abysse and Speed, two top-end routes, two completely different styles, first ascended by top-end climber Alexandre Chabot and the legendary Beat Kammerlander.
+Perhaps we'll have to reconsider some new parameters with which we judge climbing ascents, the old ones suddenly look a bit out-of-date; Adam Ondra is currently showing us where the future lies.
+The 14-year-old climber from the Czech Republic is touring France and Switzerland with lightening fast crag-stops that are really leaving their mark.
+On 1 August Ondra repeated "Abysse", 9a in the Gorges du Loup in just three attempts, on 2 August he on-sighted "Hot Chili beans Volcano" 8b+ at the same crag, then a day later he turned up at Switzerland's beautiful Voralpsee and sent "Speed" 8c+ fifth go...
+Abysse and Speed, two top-end routes, two completely different styles, first ascended by top-end climbers Alexandre Chabot and the legendary Beat Kammerlander.